Torus (Torus v0.5.1)

 • :type - similarity type.
 Possible options are:

-• :strict - uses strict_word_similarity function.
+• :strict_word_similarity - uses strict_word_similarity function.
 Prioritizes full matches, forces extent boundaries to match word boundaries.
 Since we don't have cross-word trigrams, this function actually returns greatest similarity between first string and any continuous extent of words of the second string.

 • :order - describes the ordering of the results.
 Possible values are